moves-rwth/stormpy/doc/source/doc/gspns.rst

     >>> p2_layout = stormpy.gspn.LayoutInfo(18.5, 2.0)
     >>> builder.set_place_layout_info(place_2, p2_layout)

-Places and transitions can be linked by output, inhibition or input arcs.
+Places and transitions can be linked by input, output and inhibition arcs.
 We add the arcs of our GSPN as follows::

     >>> builder.add_output_arc(it_1, place_1)